 3. Get a Certificate of Registration from the Secretary of State

-After your Application for Registration is approved by the Nevada Secretary of State, you’ll be issued a Certificate of Registration.
+After your Application for Registration is approved by Nevada’s Secretary of State, you’ll be issued a Certificate of Registration.
 Your Certificate of Registration qualifies you to transact business within the state.

 How long does it take for the state to process the Nevada Application for Registration?

-Paper applications take a couple weeks to be approved by the Nevada Secretary of State.
+Nevada takes a couple weeks to approved paper applications.
 If you’re in a hurry and have money to burn, you can get 24-hour expedited service for $125, 2-hour for $500, or 1-hour service for $1,000.